 Being honest is easy when there is good news to share.
 The promotion, the growth, the financial results after a good year.
 Staying honest when the news is bad, not so much.
 No one likes being the messenger of bad news, but it is always better to know than to be kept in the dark.

 A transparent leader values honesty above everything else.
 He practices compassion and empathy to soften the often hurtful truth, but never, ever hides the truth from its people, no matter how hard it is to deliver.

-As a leader, aspire to honesty in all cases.
-When, however, someone asks you a question you are not prepared to answer, honestly admit that you don’t feel comfortable to answer.
+As a leader, aspire to be honest in all cases.
+When, however, someone asks you a question you are not prepared to answer, honestly admit that you don’t feel comfortable answering.
 Don’t avoid the subject, and don’t ever lie about it or give half-truths intentionally.

 2. Be open and accessible

 Being a leader is hard, as it often involves a lot of criticism.
 It’s easier to avoid or ignore criticism than to listen to the complaints and questions.
 Transparency means you open yourself up to criticism, making yourself vulnerable in favor of the needs of the people you serve.

 It takes as much courage to hear how you have failed as a leader as what it takes to tell someone else bad news.

 Always give an opportunity for people to ask questions and be sure to carefully listen.
 By listening to the people, you earn their respect, while providing an opportunity to mitigate a risk or solve a problem before it’s too late.

 Provide for a company-wide channel where employees are invited to express their concerns or ask questions and be sure to read it and respond in a positive and open way.